w8bbit/demex-webapp-config/README.md

 - blacklisted markets
 - blacklisted pools
 - blacklisted tokens
+- total supply of IBC fee tokens on Mintscan

 More metadata will be added in the future if required by the Demex frontend.
 Please see below the structure of the JSON file: